-This publication is written for companies and advisers considering or involved in the raising of equity capital on the London markets.
-It describes in detail the changes to the listing regime in the United Kingdom that occurred with implementation of the Prospectus Directive on 1 July 2005 and the regulatory guidance given on such rules since such date.
-It analyses and compares the eligibility and other listing requirements of the two markets and provides a commentary on the content requirements of a prospectus or admission document, as the case may be, required at the time of an IPO.
-In terms of the continuing obligations of a company once listed, the Guide describes the Disclosure Rules and Transparency Rules in force following implementation of the Transparency Directive in 2007, the Statutory Audit and Company Reporting Directives in 2008 and other continuing obligations applicable to a listed company and also highlights the rules governing further secondary offerings and acquisitions.
+This is the fifth edition of our guide written for companies and advisers considering or involved in the raising of equity capital on the London markets.
+It analyses and compares the eligibility and other listing requirements of the Main Market and AIM and provides a commentary on the content requirements of a prospectus or admission document, as the case may be, required at the time of an IPO.
+In terms of the continuing obligations of a company once listed, the Guide describes the Disclosure Rules and Transparency Rules in force as at June 2014 and other continuing obligations applicable to a listed company and also highlights the rules governing further secondary offerings and acquisitions.